Coaches and Staff

 (903.693.2007 l email@example.com )

-Jane Hays is entering her second season as assistant coach for the Fillies.
+Jane Hays is in her third season as assistant coach and recruiting coordinator for the Fillies.
 Hays came to Panola in the summer of 2013 following two successful seasons as an assistant at East Texas Baptist University, where she aided former Panola volleyball standout and current ETBU Head Coach Lyndsay Simpson Mashe in bringing in the program’s top recruiting class in 2012 and again in 2013 by adding players from some of the premiere club programs in Texas.

 In her two seasons with ETBU, Hays primarily worked with the team’s outside hitters and defense; coaching five all-conference selections during that time.
 She has continued this role in her first two seasons at Panola where she’s helped produce several All Conference selections, most recent being 1st Team All-Conference selection Morgan Currie and Second Team honoree Ana Carolina Oliveira.
 Oliveira was also named to the Region XIV All-Tournament team and Currie was named conference “Libero of the Year.”
 Currie is the first Panola player named Libero of the Year since Nausheen Merchant received the honor in 2012.
 In 2014, she helped lead former Fillies players Kennedi Coleman, Justine Luis and Nathali Chaves to 1st Team All-Conference honors in 2014.
 Luis led the conference in digs per set, while Coleman was named a 1st Team All-American and finished as one of the most decorated Fillies volleyball players in program history.